 Even with that recreation, Clemmons says living in Seattle has its pressures.
 “When I say, ‘I work at Starbucks,’ people automatically want to know if I can make a great latte.
 My lattes are decent,” he admits.
 “They’ve gotten a lot better.”

-Published January 2017 - UPDATE, Director, Starbucks
+Published January 2017 - UPDATE: Currently Regional Director of Operations, Starbucks

 Read more articles in our Alumni Profiles series and learn more about our Alumni Network by clicking here.